ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 .. code-block:: console

    source <path/to/etc/lmod-setup.sh>
+   # OR: source <path/to/etc/lmod-setup.csh> when running in a csh/tcsh shell
    module use </path/to/ufs-srweather-app/modulefiles>
    module load wflow_<platform>

-Users running a csh/tcsh shell would run ``source <path/to/etc/lmod-setup.csh>`` in place of the first command above.

 After loading the workflow, users should follow the instructions printed to the console.
 Usually, the instructions will tell the user to run ``conda activate regional_workflow``.